 Now for some yet-unidentified images—I’ll try and consult Li Manshan next time I see him, but meanwhile some among you can perhaps hazard as good guesses as we can.
 I’ve given some provisional identifications based on hasty comments from Li Hua and Li Bin while I took photos and made notes—we were also busy discussing his father’s collection of ritual manuals and working out how they overlapped with those of Li Qing!
 Gimme a break…

 While many of these deities are of course widely distributed, rather than an abstract global study referencing “Chinese history” one should pursue such enquiries relating to ritual in north Shanxi, in conjunction with the family’s own ritual manuals—although many of the deities in the latter too have become less familiar to ritual specialists in Yanggao since the 1950s.

 Some of these may be the Three Officers (sanguan):

 Two similar paintings, perhaps Judgment Officers (panguan 判官—and let’s speculate about the differences, in the context of ritual activity in Yanggao at the time!):

 Perhaps Zhang Heavenly Masters:

 Finally, what we may call “”group photos” (heying 合影)：

 Li Peisen also preserved a series of inscriptions with the names of deities, all bearing the title Zhengyi famen “Ritual branch of Orthodox Unity”:

 Another reminder, both important and I hope superfluous: these images are to be used in specific rituals—along with vocal liturgy, percussion, and shengguan wind ensemble!
 But as material artefacts decline, the ritual soundscape endures!
 Ritual life can perpetuate itself in a changing society without paintings, but not without performance.
-But both images and soundscape always belong to the specific practices of a time and place; they’re not disembodied from society, to be admired merely in a museum or concert hall.
+But both images and soundscape always belong to the specific practices of a time and place; they’re not merely to be admired in a museum or concert hall, disembodied from society.